apache/paimon/docs/content/docs/development/write-table.md

     </tbody>
 </table>

-- The larger `num-sorted-run.max`: the less merge cost when updating data, which can avoid many invalid merges.
-However, if this value is too large, more memory will be needed when merging files, because each FileReader will take up a lot of memory.
+- The larger `num-sorted-run.max`, the less merge cost when updating data, which can avoid many invalid merges.
+However, if this value is too large, more memory will be needed when merging files because each FileReader will take up a lot of memory.

-- Smaller `num-sorted-run.max`: better performance when querying, fewer files will be merged.
+- The smaller `num-sorted-run.max`, the better performance when querying, fewer files will be merged.

 ## Memory